heremaps/xyz-documentation/docs/cli/basic-features.md

     here xyz show spaceID -r > my.geojson

 If your space contains a few hundred to a few thousand features, you can open the space in geojson.tools, a data preview tool, using `show -w`.
-Larger spaces can be previewed in [XYZ Space Invader](../space-invader), a Tangram-based tool from XYZ Labs, using `show -v`.
+Larger spaces can be previewed in [Data Hub Space Invader](../space-invader), a Tangram-based tool from Data Hub Labs, using `show -v`.

-You can filter tags from XYZ using tags with `-t`:
+You can filter tags from Data Hub using tags with `-t`:

-`here xyz show spaceID -t my_tag` (records with `my_tag` will be printed in the console) `here xyz show spaceID -w -t my_tag` (records with `my_tag` will be opened in geojson.tools) `here xyz show spaceID -v -t my_tag` (records with `my_tag` will be opened in XYZ Space Invader)
+`here xyz show spaceID -t my_tag` (records with `my_tag` will be printed in the console) `here xyz show spaceID -w -t my_tag` (records with `my_tag` will be opened in geojson.tools) `here xyz show spaceID -v -t my_tag` (records with `my_tag` will be opened in Data Hub Space Invader)

 ##### Property Search

-If a property has been indexed by XYZ, you can filter them with `-s` or `--search`.
+If a property has been indexed by Data Hub, you can filter them with `-s` or `--search`.
 The property name must be prefixed by `p.`:

     here xyz show spaceID -s "p.property_name>value"
     here xyz show spaceID -s "p.name=John,Tom+p.age<50+p.phone='9999999'+p.zipcode=123456" -w